unclemimo/gmpays-woocommerce-gateway/README.md

 #### Gateway Not Appearing at Checkout
 - Ensure plugin is activated
-- Verify Project ID and HMAC Key are configured
+- Verify Project ID and RSA Private Key are configured
 - Check that WooCommerce Multi Currency is installed (if using non-USD currency)

 #### Payment Failures
 - Verify webhook URLs are correctly configured in GMPays control panel
 - Check debug logs for specific error messages
 - Ensure SSL certificate is valid
+- Verify RSA keys are properly generated and uploaded

+#### RSA Key Issues
+- Ensure private key is in correct PEM format (includes BEGIN/END lines)
+- Verify public key was uploaded to GMPays Signatures page
+- Check that HMAC key was regenerated after uploading public key

 #### Currency Conversion Issues
 - Install WooCommerce Multi Currency plugin